 Top 5 Benefits of Fleet Management Systems You Should Know About

 Gone are the days when fleet managers had to maintain traditional, bulky logbooks and employee records in a single computer system periodically.
-Today, fleet management systems have brought more transparency and efficiency for organizations, drivers, fleet managers, and customers.
+Today, fleet management systems have brought more transparency and improve efficiency for organizations, drivers, fleet managers, and customers satisfaction.
 Moreover, with custom software development, organizations can modify a system as per their fleet operation requirements.

 According to a survey published in June 2020, the global fleet management market size is expected to reach $34 billion by 2025 compared to $19.9 billion in 2020.
 It is no surprise that cloud-based fleet management solutions and Software-as-a-Service (SaaS) are among the primary factors responsible for this growth.

 A fleet management system is used to monitor procurement, allocation, and delivery of goods in an organization.
 It is a one-stop solution with Telematics, OBD (On-Board Devices), and automation necessary for a fleet’s needs.

 For instance, we developed a Single page application (SPA) for our client FoodTruck Spaces that connects food truck owners and property owners through a single platform.
 With this all-in-one application, food truck owners witnessed a 30% rise in their revenues.

 Fleet managers can access updates on inventory, driver management, real-time status on deliveries, fuel management, and much more.
 Additionally, this data can be used to train drivers and vehicle maintenance for better performance delivery.